Introduction#

 Tendermint Components#

 Tendermint is the core component of Cosmos.
 It is a high-performance underlying consensus engine for blockchains.
-From an architectural perspective, it mainly consists of three parts: peer-to-peer network communication layer, consensus protocol layer, and upper-layer application layer.
-The consensus protocol layer is the key part.
+In terms of architecture, it mainly consists of three parts: peer-to-peer network communication layer, consensus protocol layer, and upper-layer application layer, with the consensus protocol layer being the key part.

-During consensus, Tendermint does not care about the specific transaction details but treats transactions as bytes packed into blocks.
-It achieves consensus among nodes through mechanisms between nodes.
-It requires the state update of the upper-layer application to be a deterministic process.
-Starting from the same initial state, the transaction order is consistent across the entire network (i.e., all normal nodes process a sequence of messages in the same order), and the state of the upper-layer application should also remain consistent across the network.
-The blockchain includes digital fingerprints of the upper-layer application for verification.
+Tendermint does not care about the specific transaction details during consensus.
+It simply packages transactions as bytes into blocks and achieves consensus through mechanisms among nodes.
+It requires the state update of the upper-layer application to be a deterministic process, starting from the same initial state, achieving consensus on the order of transactions in the entire network (i.e., all normal nodes process a sequence of messages in the same order), and the state of the upper-layer application should also remain consistent among the entire network.
+The blockchain will contain digital fingerprints of the upper-layer application for verification.

 Tendermint consensus can support sub-second block generation in blockchain networks with hundreds of nodes.
 It provides the feature of block finality, which means that once a block is confirmed, all previous blocks cannot be modified, ensuring the security of the blockchain network.

-After block submission, the Tendermint consensus protocol layer interacts with the upper-layer application through ABCI (Application Blockchain Interface), which abstracts the interaction between the application layer and the consensus layer.
+After block submission, the Tendermint consensus protocol layer interacts with the upper layer through ABCI (Application Blockchain Interface), which is an abstraction of the interaction between the application layer and the consensus layer.
 It completes transaction processing and returns results.
-The block execution process is divided into multiple steps, and the upper-layer application has autonomy to define business logic through specific interfaces for development and implementation (e.g., implementing validator filtering logic or reusing Tendermint Core's consensus protocol and peer-to-peer network communication to meet chain business requirements).
+The block execution process is divided into multiple steps, and the upper-layer application has autonomy to define business interaction logic and implement it through specific interfaces (such as implementing validator filtering logic or reusing Tendermint Core's consensus protocol and peer-to-peer network communication to meet chain business requirements).

-For specific details and mechanisms of the Tendermint consensus algorithm, you can refer to the following paper:
+For specific details and mechanisms of the Tendermint consensus algorithm, you can read the following paper:

-Its unique mechanisms bring significant advantages to the consensus process in blockchain.
+Its unique mechanisms bring significant advantages in the blockchain consensus process.

-First, Tendermint is derived from the PBFT (Practical Byzantine Fault Tolerance) SMR (State Machine Replication) algorithm but simplifies its mechanism.
-Its consensus is mainly based on blocks rather than user requests, and it unifies the regular PBFT process with the view-change process in terms of mechanisms, making it easier to understand and implement.
+First, Tendermint is derived from the PBFT (Practical Byzantine Fault Tolerance) SMR (State Machine Replication) algorithm, but it simplifies its mechanism.
+Its consensus is mainly based on blocks rather than user requests, and it unifies the regular PBFT process with the view change process in terms of mechanisms, making it easier to understand and implement.

-Tendermint provides a solid infrastructure and a good user experience.
-It is one of the earliest underlying technologies that can support sub-second block generation in blockchain networks with hundreds of nodes.
-It also ensures that all previous blocks cannot be modified through block finality, ensuring the security of the blockchain network.
+It provides a solid infrastructure and a good user experience.
+It is one of the earliest underlying systems that can support sub-second block generation in blockchain networks with hundreds of nodes.
+It also ensures the security of the blockchain network by guaranteeing that all previous blocks cannot be modified through block finality.

-Nodes communicate with each other through the Gossip protocol, which does not require full connectivity between nodes but uses the gossip peer-to-peer network for communication.
-This effectively reduces communication costs between nodes and improves network fault tolerance.
+The communication between nodes in Tendermint is achieved through the Gossip protocol, which does not require full connectivity between nodes.
+Instead, it uses the gossip peer-to-peer network for communication, which can effectively reduce communication costs between nodes and improve network fault tolerance.

-The specific implementation details and mechanisms of the Tendermint algorithm will be explained in detail in future articles.
+The specific implementation details and mechanisms of the Tendermint algorithm will be explained in detail in subsequent articles.

 IBC Protocol Component#

 The IBC protocol is a special module in the Cosmos SDK.
 It mainly provides Cosmos with cross-chain capabilities.
-Its main principle is to prove its own on-chain events to other chains using cryptographic techniques.
-It can be understood as cross-chain parties being lightweight nodes (light clients) for each other, and the communication/transactions between the two chains are implemented through relayers.
+Its main principle is to prove its own on-chain events to other chains through cryptographic techniques.
+It can be understood as both cross-chain parties acting as light clients for each other, and the communication/transactions between the two chains are implemented through relayers.

-There are many details in this part, and it is more related to cross-chain technology.
+There are many details in this part, and it is more related to cross-chain.
 A separate article will be dedicated to explaining it in detail.

 Conclusion#

-This article is the first in a series about Cosmos and the Tendermint consensus.
-It mainly introduces the development of blockchain technology, the core components of the Cosmos blockchain framework, such as Tendermint and Cosmos SDK, and provides an overview of the principles and mechanisms of the Tendermint consensus protocol.
-Due to the length limitation, the focus is on conceptual explanations and process summaries, without specific technical implementation details or code explanations.
-These will be supplemented in future articles on the Tendermint consensus algorithm/mechanism and Cosmos SDK code implementation.
+This article is the first in the Cosmos and Tendermint consensus series, mainly introducing the development of blockchain technology, the core components of the Cosmos blockchain framework, such as Tendermint and Cosmos SDK, and providing an overview of the principles and mechanisms of the Tendermint consensus protocol.
+Due to the length limitation, the focus is on conceptual explanations and process summaries, without specific technical implementation details and code explanations, which will be supplemented in subsequent articles on the Tendermint consensus algorithm/mechanism and Cosmos SDK code implementation.

 References#